-How to get from the airport to your hotel in Ho Chi Minh City
+How to get from the airport to Ho Chi Minh City

 Depending on where you are staying, you can take a bus or taxi from the airport to your hotel in Saigon.
 We took a taxi and it was very easy.
 We paid less than 200,000 Vietnamese Dongs from the airport to the Ben Thanh Market where we were staying.

-On our way from the District 1 to the airport, it was even cheaper.
+Our way back from District 1 to the airport was even cheaper.
 The bus to the city center runs only till 6 pm, so if you arrive late, a taxi will be your only choice to reach town.

-When visiting busy Ho Chi Minh tourist spots, be aware of pickpockets and don’t be too flashy with your mobile phone and camera.
+Be aware of pickpockets and don’t be too flashy with your mobile phone and camera when visiting Ho Chi Minh tourist spots.
 We spent almost a month in Vietnam and we didn’t feel unsafe or in danger, but we know a lot of people that had their phones or wallets snatched while sightseeing in Ho Chi Minh City.

 There are some areas in Saigon that look unfriendly and very poor.
 I would say that they look more dangerous than actually are.
 Most of Ho Chi Minh is quite safe.
 While searching for the best things to do in Ho Chi Minh, only take official taxis, and be careful with motorbike taxis.

 Another suggestion is to book your tours online with trustworthy companies like GetYourGuide or at a local travel agency.
 Before buying, shop around to compare and choose the best price/quality.
-If someone on the street offers you a private tour, a recommendation to a very very cheap place to stay or eat, or if they simply offer to take you to a place [in case you are lost], think twice.
+If someone on the street offers you a private tour, a recommendation to a very, very cheap place to stay or eat, or if they offer to take you to a place (in case you are lost), think twice.
 Your scam alert should beep at this moment.